 - a.
 Develop a strategy for the long term development of Chatswood CBD. - b.
 Provide incentives for redevelopment that will upgrade building stock and streetscapes. - c.
-Promote the Chatswood CBD for corporate and retail investment. - d.
+Promote the Chatswood CBD for corporate and retail investment, - d.
 Provide a community heart for Chatswood. - e.
 Strengthen marketing around Chatswood retail.

-5.2.2 St Leonard's is a specialised employment centre for health and education.
+\$2.2 In Econord's is a specialised amplityment centre for health and education

 - a.
-Coordinate planning for the centre with Lane Cove and North Sydney Councils. - Support Royal North Shore Hospital redevelopment for state of the art health and medical services for the local community and Northern Region. - c.
-Plan for new development that supports St Leonards employment objectives.
+Coordinate planning for the centre with Lane Cove and North Sydney Councils. - b.
+Support Royal North Shore Hospital redevelopment for state of the art health and medical services for the local community and Northern Region. - c.
+Plan for new development that supports St Leonards employment objectives,

-5.2.3 Our CBDs are attractive and safe with a high standard of sustainable urban design.
+50.3 Que CBDs pre-attractive and tale with a high standard of sustainable inpon design

 - a.
 Provide planning controls for sustainable urban design within the CBDs and operation of buildings and spaces. - b.
 Work in partnership with local business to maintain safe, attractive, healthy CBDs. - c.
 Provide easily accessible and walkable CBDs. - d.
-Increase public art and the quality of the public domain in the CBDs.
+Increase public art and the quality of the public domain in the CBDs

-5.2.4 Our CBDs are supported by provision of utilities, public transport, road upgrades, open space infrastructure and pedestrian linkages.
+5.2.4 Our CBDs are supported by provision of actions, public transport, mod

 - a.
 Develop plans and policies to effectively manage our assets. - b.
-Develop transport and commuter parking strategies. - c.
+Develop transport and commuter parking strategies - c.
 Develop a civic improvements program for Chatswood and St Leonards. - d.
 Lobby state and federal governments for funding to support ongoing and future infrastructure demand in and around Chatswood and St Leonards. - e.
 Require development contributions for the provision of infrastructure and facilities. - f.
 Develop open space and pedestrian linkages.